WHAT TO DO IN WINTER IN DUBAI

-October: average max. daytime temperature: 36°C (97°F)
+- October: average max. daytime temperature: 36°C (97°F)

-November: average max. daytime temperature: 31°C (88°F)
+- November: average max. daytime temperature: 31°C (88°F)

-December: average max. daytime temperature: 26°C (79°F), average rainfall: 15 mm
+- December: average max. daytime temperature: 26°C (79°F), average rainfall: 15 mm

-January: average max. daytime temperature: 24°C (75°F), average rainfall: 10 mm
+- January: average max. daytime temperature: 24°C (75°F), average rainfall: 10 mm

-February: average max. daytime temperature: 25°C (77°F), average rainfall: 35 mm
+- February: average max. daytime temperature: 25°C (77°F), average rainfall: 35 mm

-March: average max. daytime temperature: 28°C (82°F), average rainfall is 27 mm
+- March: average max. daytime temperature: 28°C (82°F), the average rainfall is 27 mm

-April: average max. daytime temperature: 32°C (90°F), average rainfall is 8 mm
+- April: average max. daytime temperature: 32°C (90°F), the average rainfall is 8 mm

 Let me translate: It can be really hot in October and hottish in November.
-December is warm, as is January and February.
+December is warm, as are January and February.
 March gets hottish again, and April is hot.
 This means that some activities are perfect for December and January, but probably not so good in October/November or March/April.

 But you should also be aware that it can be very foggy in Dubai, especially in December and January.
 It somehow looks amazing, but sometimes the fog is so strong that you cannot see far – this is especially upsetting if you have planned something unique like a trip to Burj Khalifa.
 However, it tends to get better during the day, and it does not happen every day.
 So, for some special activities, plan to do them later in the day if visiting in late December or early January.

 I seriously dislike heat, and October and early November are too hot for me – as are March and April.
 But of course, some love this hot weather because you can do a few activities that you might not enjoy during the colder months.

 Which winter months in Dubai are perfect for what activities?
 Well, that is what you will find out below.
 Here are just a few more tips on how to plan your winter trip to Dubai.

-What to Pack for Dubai in the Winter:
+What to Pack

 So, while sleeveless tops and shorts should be fine for most days of the year, I really recommend having a cardigan or two with you.
-The sun sets quite early and it gets coldish at that point, so you will most likely not be comfortable with just a top.
+The sun sets quite early, and it gets coldish at that point, so you will most likely not be comfortable with just a top.

 As I often get asked, here is the dress code for women: You do not have to cover your face or hair.
 You can wear short sleeves, shorts, and skirts in most parts of the city.
 You can wear a bikini at the beach.

 In malls, you are asked to cover your shoulders and wear shorts/skirts that cover your knees.
-Many visitors do not do this though and it has become common not to do so – however, you are ignoring the dress code in these places and might get kicked out of the mall, etc. (I just heard from locals that it has become more common to make visitors more aware of the dress code).
+Many visitors do not do this, though, and it has become common not to do so.
+However, you are ignoring the dress code in these places and might get kicked out of the mall, etc. I heard from locals that it has become more common to make visitors more aware of the dress code.

 That is why I recommend having a scarf with you: during the day to cover the shoulders and in the evening to stay warm.
 Check out my guide on what to wear in Dubai as a woman.

 Where to Stay in Dubai in the Winter